 Registered stockbrokers have a fiduciary duty to always act in the best interests of their clients.
 When your stockbroker fails to uphold this obligation, you may be able to pursue a complaint through the Financial Industry Regulatory Authority (FINRA) and get your money back.

 When you go up against your brokerage firm or your broker, you’ll want to have an exceptional Miami stockbroker misconduct lawyer to build your case.
-At Wolper Law Firm, we are committed to obtaining maximum restitution for wronged investors just like you.
+At Wolper Law Firm, P.A., we are committed to obtaining maximum restitution for wronged investors just like you.
 If we are able to take on your case, you can rest easier knowing our team of lawyers is advocating for your rights.

 Types of Stockbroker Misconduct in Miami